quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

 A typical Quasar app structure can be seen [here](https://quasar.dev/quasar-cli/cli-documentation/directory-structure).

-First, we need to create a boot file.
+First, create a boot file.
+Once the Firebase boot file is created, add its name to the boot config array in the `quasar.conf.js`.
 Be sure to read up on Quasar’s boot files [here](https://quasar.dev/quasar-cli/cli-documentation/boot-files).
 This is a great review, and also a core tenant to understanding how Firebase is embedded into a Quasar app, and also the root place to start when debugging Firebase issues.
-Once the Firebase boot file is created, we’ll then need to add its name to the boot config array in the `quasar.conf.js`

-> A simple approach would be to create the firebase boot file, initialize your firebase app with your config, extend the Vue instance with a reference to firebase, and then use the firebase SDK throughout your app.
+> A simple approach is to create the Firebase boot file, initialize your Firebase app with your config, extend the Vue instance with a reference to Firebase, and then use the Firebase SDK throughout your app.
 [Here](https://medium.com/@anas.mammeri/vue-2-firebase-how-to-build-a-vue-app-with-firebase-authentication-system-in-15-minutes-fdce6f289c3c) is a popluar medium article as a primer for Firebase and Vuejs.

 ```bash
 $ quasar new boot firebase